ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/33_business_transactions/_index.md

 ## User Defined Business Transactions

 As you explored the business transactions associated with your application, you might have observed that only three were automatically identified, and their scope was quite broad.
 For instance, a business transaction named **HTTP POST** lacks specificity, covering a wide range of transactions and services.
-Although CNAO typically identifies business transactions automatically, there are instances where you need to define your own, tailored to your monitoring strategy for more meaningful insights.
+Although CCO typically identifies business transactions automatically, there are instances where you need to define your own, tailored to your monitoring strategy for more meaningful insights.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Return to the **HTTP POST** Business Transactions view if you navigated away from it after the previous section.